navya-k/standard-puzzles/README.md

 # standard-puzzles
-Solutions to standard problems seen in Computer Sciene, including classic tic-tac-toe and n-queens problem.
+Solutions to standard problems seen in Computer Science, including classic tic-tac-toe and n-queens problem.